Individual scholarships - Orange Knowledge Programme

 - the available grant budget for the application round;

-- the average costs of a scholarship;
+- the average cost of the scholarship;

 - the number of scholarships that were awarded to an institution in previous application rounds.